golemfactory/yagna/docs/service-bus/ysb-api-concept.md

 ### Service registration

-An API call to the GSB API module which binds a given service name string to the registered service process and route any incoming messages to that service.
+An API call to the YSB API module which binds a given service name string to the registered service process and route any incoming messages to that service.
 The latter is performed by calling an appropriate interface method, which is required to be implemented by the service.

-Registration shares the lifetime of a "connection" between the GSB API module and the registered service.
+Registration shares the lifetime of a "connection" between the YSB API module and the registered service.

 ### Service relaying

-A state of exposing a Service interface directly on the Golem network.
+A state of exposing a Service interface directly on the Yagna network.
 The interface may be called by any third party who poses the knowledge of that service's address.

-The prerequisite for relaying is to register a service within the GSB API module.
-In consequence, messages addressed to that service will be routed to that service by the GSB API module.
+The prerequisite for relaying is to register a service within the YSB API module.
+In consequence, messages addressed to that service will be routed to that service by the YSB API module.
 Responses are routed back to the caller either as a single reply or a stream.

-### GSB API module
+### YSB API module

-A module within the Golem daemon exposing the Golem Service Bus API.
+A module within the Yagna daemon exposing the Yagna Service Bus API.

 ## Authorization

-**Service authorization in the Golem daemon is out of scope of the PoC version of lightweight Golem.**
+**Service authorization in the Yagna daemon is out of scope of the PoC version of Yagna.**

-Requires a service authorization API in the Golem daemon (not defined).
+Requires a service authorization API in the Yagna daemon (not defined).

 ## Authentication and accounting

-**Currently there are no plans to include service accounting and authentication in the PoC / MVP versions of lightweight Golem.**
+**Currently there are no plans to include service accounting and authentication in the PoC / MVP versions of Yagna.**

-Proposal: services can only be _authorized_ within the Golem daemon.
-Accounting will be handled internally by the Golem daemon.
+Proposal: services can only be _authorized_ within the Yagna daemon.
+Accounting will be handled internally by the Yagna daemon.

 ## API definition

-Due to the PubSub nature of the API, two different services need to be implemented by the GSB API provider and the registering service.
+Due to the PubSub nature of the API, two different services need to be implemented by the YSB API provider and the registering service.

 Note: authorization is not included in the scope of this proposal.